Pingyao

 Pingyao, officially Pingyao Ancient City, is a walled city in central Shanxi, China, famed for its importance in Chinese economic history and for its well-preserved Ming and Qing urban planning and architecture.
 Administratively, it comprises the town of Gutao in Pingyao County, Jinzhong.
-It has a population of about 500,000.
+According to the seventh Chinese census data, the permanent resident population of the county is 450,697.
+Compared with the 502,712 people in the sixth national census in 2010, it has decreased by 52,015 people in ten years, a decrease of 10.35%, and the average annual growth rate is -1.09%.

-The town is first recorded BC and has been the seat of local government since at least the Qin.
+The town was founded in the 14th century AD and has been the seat of local government since at least the Qin.
 By the 16th century, it was a regional financial hub; some consider it to have been the financial centre of the Qing Empire in the late 19th century.
+Pingyao Ancient City is located in Pingyao County, Shanxi Province.
+The ancient city was built during the reign of King Xuan of Zhou (827-782 BC) and has a history of more than 2800 years.
 It is a AAAAA-rated tourist attraction, and the settlement and the outlying Zhenguo Temple and Shuanglin Temple became a World Heritage Site in 1997.

 History

 There was already a settlement in place at Pingyao by the reign of the Xuan King (r. c.
 827 BC), when the Zhou raised earthen ramparts around the site.

 In the Spring and Autumn period, the county belonged to the kingdom of Jin.
 It was part of the kingdom of Zhao in the Warring States period.
 Under the Qin, it was known as Pingtao.
-During the Han Dynasty, it was known as the seat of Zhongdu County.
+During the Han dynasty, it was known as the seat of Zhongdu County.

 Pingyao served as the financial center of the region from the 16th century and of the entire Qing Empire during the late 19th century.
 During those times, there were more than 20 financial institutions within the city, comprising more than half of the total in the whole country.
 Rishengchang was the first and largest, controlling almost half of China's silver trade under the late Qing before going bankrupt in 1914 in the aftermath of the Xinhai Revolution.

 Organized restorations have been undertaken periodically since the 15th century, the most recent phase beginning in 1979.
 In 1986, China designated Pingyao as one of the Chinese Historical and Cultural Cities.
-In 2004, part of the southern walls collapsed; they have since been reconstructed.
+In 2004, part of the southern walls collapsed.
 In 2015, Pingyao ancient city became a national 5A-class tourist attraction.

 Geography

-Pingyao is located on the east bank of the Fen River near the southwestern edge of the Taiyuan Basin.
+Pingyao is located on the east bank of the Fen River near the southwestern edge of the Taiyuan Basin,located in the central part of Shanxi Province in northern China, southwest of Taiyuan Basin in the middle reaches of the Yellow River and eastern Loess Plateau.
 It is approximately 100 km south of central Taiyuan and 715 km southwest of Beijing, the national capital.
 Pingyao County is adjacent to Qi County, whose seat is also a protected historical and cultural city.